custom-components/ble_monitor/README.md

 ![BLE_sensors](https://raw.githubusercontent.com/custom-components/ble_monitor/master/pictures/sensors.jpg)

 This custom component for [Home Assistant](https://www.home-assistant.io) passively monitors [many different BLE devices](https://custom-components.github.io/ble_monitor/devices) of several different [brands](https://custom-components.github.io/ble_monitor/by_brand).
-BLE Monitor can also be used as device tracker for BLE devices with a static MAC address.
+BLE Monitor can also be used as device tracker for BLE devices with a static MAC address or with the UUID.

 ## More info